 PGA Betting Guide for the U.S. Open

-Below, we will cover the best bets for the U.S. Open based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.
+Below, we will cover the best bets for the U.S. Open based on current form, course fit, and -- of course -- the value of their golf betting odds over at FanDuel Sportsbook.

-For more info on the South Course at Torrey Pines along with this week's key stats and comparable courses, check out the course primer.
+For more info on The Country Club at Brookline along with this week's key stats and Brandon Gdula's win simulations, check out his article.

 At the Top